DaveBenham/VenomModules/README.md

 - < - High when < OUT1 and < OUT2 have different states, low when they are the same

 #### FF (flip flop) outputs
-- \> - Changes state upon the leading edge of each > XOR gate
+- \> - Changes state upon the leading edge of each high > XOR gate
-- = - Changes state upon the leading edge of each = XOR gate
+- = - Changes state upon the leading edge of each high = XOR gate
-- < - Changes state upon the leading edge of each < XOR gate
+- < - Changes state upon the leading edge of each high < XOR gate

 ### Polyphony